Let him who would enjoy a good future waste none of his present

 We live in an amazingly multicultural country, but it is not just people who have made their home here; many species of plants from around the globe have become an integral part of our gardens.
-Some plants are grown for food, others for prosperity and some for their beauty and ability remind people of their heritage.
-No matter the reason for their being, sadly these plants often become pests, escaping from our gardens and into areas they do not belong, overtaking areas of native bushland and threatening both plants and animals.
+Some plants are grown for food, others for prosperity and some for their beauty and ability to remind people of their heritage.
+No matter the reason for their being, sadly these plants often become pests.
+They escape from our gardens into areas where they do not belong and overtake areas of native bushland, threatening both plants and animals.

 What can I do?

-There are many steps we as individuals can take in ensuring that we do not allow our plants to become garden escapees, or to aid in reducing the impact of current weeds on our native plants and animals, three simple steps are:
+There are many steps we as individuals can take in ensuring that we do not allow our plants to become garden escapees.
+We can help by reducing the impact of current weeds on our native plants and animals, three simple steps are:

 - Ensure your garden is a ‘backyard 4 wildlife’, giving our native animals a safe place to live is fundamental to countering the damage done to habitats by weeds.

 - Get familiar with weeds, you may be surprised by how many you already know—even from your own garden.
 When removing weeds use methods to prevent further spread.
-This can include removing before the plant goes to seed, sealing removed plants in bags until dead and then disposing, using a green waste bin or compost heap for disposal or the use of a herbicide.
+This can include removing before the plant goes to seed, sealing removed plants in bags until dead and then disposing, using a green waste bin or compost heap for disposal.

-- Pest Plants – an in-depth listing and bio of all weeds within Adelaide and the Mt Lofty Ranges created by Adelaide and Mt Lofty Natrual Resources.
+- Pest Plants – an in-depth listing and bio of all weeds within Adelaide and the Mt Lofty Ranges created by Adelaide and Mt Lofty Natural Resources.

 - Environmental weeds of Adelaide and the Mt Lofty Ranges – a picture guide to environmental weeds in the area with a small bio on each for seasonal flowering and how they’re spread.